-No matter what method you use, spend some time this week to find about 10 popular blogs.
+No matter what method you use, spend some time this week to find about ten popular blogs.

 How to approach the owner

-You may be tempted to sit down and email each blog owner about a potential guest blog post.
-Do yourself a favor … DON’T. Instead, spend a little time reading each of these blogs and get in the habit of commenting on it a few times per week.
+If tempted to sit down and email each blog owner about a potential guest blog post, do yourself a favor, DON’T. Instead, spend a little time reading each of these blogs and get in the habit of commenting on it a few times per week.

 After a week or two of doing this, the blogger will start to recognize your name, especially if you take your time and write great comments.

-Once your guest blog post goes live, you may think your work is done, but you’ll get a lot more out of each post if you spend a little extra time and effort.
-Keep an eye on the blog and as soon as you see your blog post on there, tweet about it, mention it on Facebook and bookmark it on a few social sites like delicious.
-This will create a little extra buzz and traffic for both you and the blog owner.
+Once your guest blog post goes live, get a lot more out of each post by spending a little extra time and effort.
+Keep an eye on the blog, and as soon as you see your blog post on there, tweet about it, mention it on Facebook, and bookmark it on a few social sites like delicious.
+Create a little extra buzz and traffic for both you and the blog owner.

 And that’s a good thing.
-Obviously the more traffic and attention the guest post gets, the more traffic your own blog gets.
+The more traffic and attention the guest post gets, the more traffic your blog gets.
 More importantly, the blog owner will notice your efforts and the positive effect your guest blog post has on his blog.
 Once that happens, your chances of being invited back for more guest blog posts go way up.